line/armeria/site/src/sphinx/advanced-spring-webflux-integration.rst

          */
         @Bean
         public ArmeriaClientConfigurator armeriaClientConfigurator() {
-            return builder -> {
             // Customize the client using the given HttpClientBuilder.
-            }
+For example: return builder -> {
+                // Use circuit breaker for every endpoint. final Function<String, CircuitBreaker> factory = key -> CircuitBreaker.of("my-cb-" + key);
+                final CircuitBreakerStrategy strategy = CircuitBreakerStrategy.onServerErrorStatus();
+                builder.decorator(CircuitBreakerHttpClient.newPerHostDecorator(factory, strategy));

+                // Automatically retry a request when the server returns a 5xx response. builder.decorator(RetryingHttpClient.newDecorator(RetryStrategy.onServerErrorStatus()));

+                // Use a custom client factory in order not to validate a certificate received from the server. final ClientFactory clientFactory = new ClientFactoryBuilder().sslContextCustomizer(
+                        b -> b.trustManager(InsecureTrustManagerFactory.INSTANCE)).build();
+                builder.factory(clientFactory);
+            };
         }
     }